My “Tracks of my Years”

 Not what you were expecting ah!

 Not many people know that I studied to become an electrician before I realised it wasn’t for me and I went to Lewes College to study Photography!
-This song was ‘the’ song that made me realise that the like of Andy Williams and Mud were not cool to 21st Century teenagers and modern music can actually be quite good!!
+This song was ‘the’ song that made me realise that the like of Andy Williams and Mud were not cool to 21st Century teenagers and modern music can actually be quite good.
+That said, the Ray Charles original is still absolutely brilliant!

 Kanye West - Gold Digger